 As you might imagine, this desirable plant is in high demand.
 Nature Hills growers are thrilled to offer this plant, but you should hurry.
 We will sell out of this selection quickly.

 Climbing Hydrangea is native to wooded forests, streams and shaded mountain slopes of Japan, China and South Korea.
-With prolific production of large flowers in late spring and early summer, this unique climbing vine does take a bit of time to get established.
+With a prolific production of large white flowers in late spring and early summer, these unique climbers do take a bit of time to get established.

 If you see them in stock on our website, be sure to place your order as soon as you can.
 You'll be competing with other homeowners who also want to use this special variety to brighten up their shady landscapes.
 Order now!